Single embryo transfer at Texas Fertility Center New Braunfels

 - Women with uterine anomalies, such as a bicornuate or unicornuate uterus

 The use of elective single embryo transfer has increased over the past decade because of its effectiveness in avoiding multiple pregnancy in in vitro fertilization -IVF- cycles.
 Multiple births, even twins, increase the health risks for mother and babies, including premature births, low birth weight infants, pregnancy complications and a higher rate of Cesarean sections.

-Pregnancy success rates for single embryo transfer are excellent when the patient is a good candidate for SET and a high-quality embryo is selected for the procedure.
+Pregnancy success rates for SET are excellent when the patient is a good candidate and a high-quality embryo is selected for the procedure.
 A study published in the New England Journal of Medicine found that the success rate of single embryo transfer was only slightly lower than that of double embryo transfer.
 The live birth rate increases when additional healthy embryos have been frozen and are available for a second transfer or if the embryo is known to be chromosomally normal through PGS.

-Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for couples who are interested in single embryo transfer.
+Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for couples who are need IVF to grow their families.
 Take the first step – call Texas Fertility Center New Braunfels today to schedule your personal consultation.